adityadoke/nagios-slack-notification-integration/README.md

 ```

-Define slack contact and add it in contact group members as shown in contacts.cfg
+Define slack contact and add it in contact group members as shown in contacts.cfg file

 ```
-#Slack Group
+#Slack Contact
 define contact {
       contact_name                             slack
       alias                                    Slack